-We currently have six employees that support research and development and have a laboratory facility that supports product development and testing.
-In addition, we utilize external sources for various product development activities including the resources of our product development partners for certain product candidates and also through the use of contract laboratory services on a fee for service model.
+We currently have eight employees that support our product research and development activities.
+In addition, we utilize external sources for various product development activities, including the resources of our product development partners for certain product candidates and through the use of contract laboratory services on a fee for service model.